sgnconnects/Linux-factory-reset/README.md

 #### am335 (beaglebone) The emmc is partitionned [50M free] P1-root-live P2-facr p3-data
  * the u-boot patch has also the am335 patches but look for MCO_*.
-That makes BBB to boot from P2 when GPIO 48 os LOW
+That makes BBB to boot from P2 when GPIO 48 is LOW